-Campus Library 50th Anniversary Exhibition
+Campus Library 50th anniversary exhibition

 In 2012, the campus Library celebrated 50 years since the official opening of the Library building on 8th October 1962.
 To mark the occasion, this exhibition charts the birth and development of the University Library.
-To view, open the tabs below.

 In 1949, a year before the opening of the University College, the build-up of the Library began without a book or a shelf, but with one Librarian.
 Stanley Stewart was the first member of staff to be appointed after the Principal (Lord Lindsay) and Registrar (Dr Jenkins).
 At a time of post-war shortages, and with only a modest budget, Stewart began to scour the UK for books.
 As well as searching second-hand bookshops, he combed the basements of public and university libraries in search of unwanted duplicates.
 He was even known to check obituary notices in the hope of acquiring the libraries of deceased academics.

 Birthplace of the University

 The first accommodation was a small office in Aqueduct Street, Stoke, shared by the Principal, Registrar and Librarian.
 A notice-board outside stated, “University College of North Staffordshire (Proposed)”.
 When the Librarian arrived, he was told by the Registrar “There’s not much room.
 Whatever you do, don’t bring any books in”.
 Thereafter, accommodation was provided in ex-army huts near Keele Hall.

 A month before the first intake of 150 students were due to arrive at the College in October 1950, books were transported from campus huts to rooms in Keele Hall using a perambulator - a Lindsay family heirloom.

 The first room in Keele Hall to be made available was the former Sneyd library, which became the nucleus of an ever-expanding Library.
 Approximately 20,000 volumes were provided for the first students.